jonbmartin/pulpy/README.rst

 .. image:: docs/figures/spiral_waveform.png
    :width: 300

-to a few tools for more advanced design (e.g. min-time-gradient design):
+to a few tools for more advanced design (e.g. min-time-gradient designers, which ):

 .. code-block:: python